 There are three main types of omega fatty acids: omega-3 fatty acids, — polyunsaturated fatty acids, including Eicosapentaenoic acid (EPA), Docosahexaenoic acid (DHA), Alpha-linolenic acid (ALA), which the human body can’t make and has to source from diet — omega-6 fatty acids, — also polyunsaturated fatty acids sourced from diet alone, yet with a slightly different chemical design — and the less commonly known omega-9 fatty acids — these are “non-essential” monounsaturated fatty acids, meaning the body can produce these and they happen to be “the most abundant fats in most cells in the body.”

-Omega fatty acids have been connected with improved heart health, better mental health, promotion of bone health, decrease risk of dementia, and are known inflammation fighters.
+Omega fatty acids have been connected with improved heart health, better mental health, promotion of bone health, decrease the risk of dementia, and are known inflammation fighters.
 On top of that, omega fatty acids have been “found to slow down the progression of Macular Degeneration (AMD) — a condition that leads to poor vision,” as well as a reduced “risk of Alzheimer’s disease.”

 When it comes to the omega-3 fatty acids, the Department of Health and Human Services recommends a “minimum of 250–500 mg combined EPA and DHA each day for healthy adults,” while the recommended dietary allowance for “alpha-linolenic acid is 1.6 grams per day for men and 1.1 grams per day for women.”
 Omega-6 fatty acids are recommended based upon a ratio to omega-3 fatty acids.
 For instance, the recommended “ratio of omega-6 to omega-3 fatty acids in the diet is 4:1 or less.”